 - Practice proper breathing.
 Avoid shallow breathing.
 Practicing deep inhalation and exhalation techniques can help keep the breathing muscles strong.
 As we age, shallow breathing becomes more common due to weaker muscles.
 This causes a decreased blood oxygen concentration.
 Relaxation techniques, such as meditation and yoga, can aid in proper breathing control and practices, which in turn, increases the blood oxygen level.

 - Hydrate.
 The Lung Institute boast about how proper hydration can increase your blood oxygen level by allowing the blood to move easier and faster throughout the body.
 Dehydration hinders many functions, so it’s not surprising that for proper cardiovascular functioning, it is necessary.

 - Steer clear of alcohol and drugs: The oxidative process to remove these toxins from the body can drastically reduce your blood oxygen levels.
 Alcohol can cause blood flow to slow down and causes red blood cells to carry less oxygen.
 Reducing drugs and alcohol can also improve your overall health and wellbeing.

 - Eat iron-rich foods.
 Some people have an iron deficiency causing them to feel tired all the time due to lack of oxygen.
-Oxygen binds to the iron part of hemoglobin.
+Oxygen binds to the iron part of haemoglobin.
 With more iron, there are fewer areas for the oxygen to bind to.
-Although there is a limit to how much this method will work, for some, especially certain anemic conditions or for someone with an iron deficiency, it can dramatically impact their blood oxygen levels.
+Although there is a limit to how much this method will work, for some, especially certain anaemic conditions or for someone with an iron deficiency, it can dramatically impact their blood oxygen levels.